minhtri06/airbnb-be/README.md

 ## Documentation

-You can access the api documentation in [here](https://documenter.getpostman.com/view/24479002/2s93m34Psu)
+You can check the api documentation [here](https://documenter.getpostman.com/view/24479002/2s93m34Psu)

 Or fork the postman collection with: